osvaldokalvaitir/react-native-proffy/README.md

 npm install | yarn

 # Launch the app on ios with expo
-npm start | yarn start
+npm run start | yarn start

 # The Metro Bundler will open in the browser tab.